Living in Chiang Mai, Thailand

 The City has changed markedly since then, he explains.
 Twenty-five years ago it was really a sleepy little city.
 And although pollution and traffic have accompanied recent growth, David is not alone in that he has chosen to enjoy his retirement in Chiang Mai for its temperate climate and reasonably slow tempo.
 He finds that in America everyone seems wired, but here it doesnt have quite the tension levels.

-Westerners who crave efficiency and excitement may find Chiang Mai slightly disappointing, he says.
-But such environs support his interest in Buddhist studies; he frequently walks over to the nearby Wat Umong for the Sunday Dhamma talks, given by an English monk.
+Westerners who crave efficiency may find Chiang Mai slightly disappointing, he says.
+But the cultural environment supports his interest in Buddhist studies; he frequently walks over to the nearby Wat Umong for the Sunday Dhamma talks, given by an English monk.

 Buddhism permeates the culture in so many ways, Dave says, I realized what a major influence it is on the whole Thai culture and how they perceive things and how they interact . . . from the King on down.